SWIMMING POOLS -

 The fence must only surround the pool and the area immediately around the pool.
 This area can only include things used in association with the pool, for example, changing sheds, filter shed, pump house, seating, decking and paving.
 It should not include the clothes line, vegetable garden, driveway or area used for other outdoor activities.

-Pool fencing guidelines
+General pool fencing guidelines

 Pool fencing should prevent children up to six years old from climbing over, under or through it to gain access to a pool.
 Check that: